 The Rainforest Alliance works with farmers around the world to promote sustainable farming practices that increase the productivity of arable land, thereby reducing encroachment on forests and decreasing greenhouse gas emissions.
-These “climate-smart” techniques improve productivity, increase resilience against droughts, torrential rains, and changing growing seasons.
+These climate-smart techniques improve productivity, increase resilience against droughts, torrential rains, and changing growing seasons.
 Climate-smart agriculture is not a new way of farming, but rather a management system that identifies the risks posed by climate change and the best farming practices that address those challenges.

 Here are some of the strategies we focus on in our climate-smart farming trainings:

-Pulling weeds by hand instead of using chemical weed killers is more labor-intensive in the first year or two—but it is better for soil health and can ultimately lower a farmer’s greenhouse gas emissions and operating costs.
+Pulling weeds by hand instead of using chemical herbicides is more labor-intensive in the first year or two—but it is better for soil health and can ultimately lower a farmer’s operating costs.
 Mahendra Peiris, the manager of the Rainforest Alliance Certified Hapugastenna Tea Estate in Sri Lanka, has lowered emissions and boosted crop yields on his estate through a program of selective manual weeding, in which workers uproot noxious weeds (which are later composted) while allowing beneficial weeds to grow and restore nitrogen to the soil.
 Farmers using these methods, which are promoted through our training and certification programs, have not only nixed the expense of chemical herbicides and fertilizers; they have also boosted crop yields without clearing more forest because their soil is now more fertile.

+Soil conservation leads to greater productivity of arable land and therefore reduces the need to clear forests.
 Approximately 80 percent of deforestation is caused by agricultural expansion, and that conversion from forest to cropland produces a significant amount emissions.
 Planting on contours, such as hills or natural terraces, may look like large-scale landscape architecture, but it is actually an effective method to cut down on soil erosion and maintain clean water sources.
 The Rainforest Alliance incorporates this practice in trainings in Rwanda and other countries.

 Integrated Pest Management